litlfred/ITI.VHL/input/pagecontent/volume-1.md

 ### mCSD - Mobile Care Services Discovery
 The mCSD Profile supports querying for Endpoint(s) for Organizations.
-The Trust Anchor may store DID (Decentralized IDentifier) as endpoints for Jurisdictions.
+The {{ linkta }} may store DID (Decentralized IDentifier) as endpoints for Jurisdictions.
 ### DSGj - JSON Document Signature
 <TO DO: insert content>
 ### DSG - Document Signature